A true modern troubadour.

-Award winning Reg Meuross was introduced onto the stage of the Albert Hall by Mike Harding as “one of this country’s finest singer songwriters”.
-He is a true modern troubadour, representing contemporary English folk writing at it’s best.
-He captivates audiences with his beautiful tenor voice, winning Best Male Vocalist 2013 Fatea, FolkWords Best Album 2014 for England Green & England Grey, Fatea’s best song of 2018 for Faraway People, and Folking.com’s soloist of the year 2019.
+Award-winning Reg Meuross was introduced onto the stage of the Albert Hall by Mike Harding as ‘one of this country’s finest’ and is a true modern troubadour, representing contemporary English folk writing at its best.
+Captivating audiences with his beautiful tenor voice, and with breadth and depth of material that is unparalleled, Reg has toured extensively for decades across the UK, Europe, North America and the Antipodes.

-“…assured a place in the pantheon of great folk songwriters.”
-David Kidman, The Living Tradition
+‘assured a place in the pantheon of great folk songwriters’ – The Living Tradition

 ‘classic, with echoes of early Dylan, Tom Paxton and Leonard Cohen’ – The Guardian